Have Peace with

 God created us in His own image to have an abundant life with Him, but He did not make us as robots who automatically love and obey Him.
 He gave us the freedom to make choices.
 He tells us that all of us have chosen to disobey Him many times and gone against His ways.
 We might describe ourselves a good people, but when God looks down from heaven, He does not see a world of innocent people, but of guilty people who have all broken His commands.
 The result of this is that we have become separated from God.
 He is holy and perfect, but we have become sinful and unacceptable in His sight.
 He says, “All have sinned and fall short of the glory of God” (Romans 3:23) and “Your disobedience has separated you from God, and your sins have hidden His face from you" (Isaiah 59:2) and "The payment for sinning is death" (Romans 6:23).

 Throughout history, people have tried many ways to fix their separation from God.
 Many say, “I will just do more good things than bad things and everything will be ok”, but would that work in a human court today?
-A murderer might say to a judge, “Yes, I did it – but I promise in the future to do more good things than bad things”.
+A murderer might say to a judge, “Yes, I did it – but I am sorry and I promise in the future to do more good things than bad things”.
 Will his promise make any difference in the outcome of the trial?
 No, because it does not matter how many good things a person did in the past or promises to do in the future, the crime makes the person guilty, and the guilty must be punished.

 That is the same way God works.
 We are all guilty – and no amount of our good works can fix that.
 We could discover the cure for cancer and give all our money to feed the poor, but it won’t change the fact that you and I are guilty and must be punished.
 So what hope is there for mankind?
 We are guilty, separated, and powerless to fix our relationship with God.

 3. God’s Solution: His son, Jesus